Running nose: Other causes

 Rhinorrhea can occur as a symptom of opioid withdrawal accompanied by lacrimation.
 Other causes include cystic fibrosis, whooping cough, nasal tumors, hormonal changes, and cluster headaches.
 Rhinorrhea can also be the side effect of several genetic disorders, such as primary ciliary dyskinesia, as well as common irritants such as spicy foods, nail polish remover, or paint fumes.

 Treatment

 In most cases, treatment for rhinorrhea is not necessary since it will clear up on its own, especially if it is the symptom of an infection.
 Generally, home remedies are used to treat rhinorrhea including maintaining hydration, hot shower steam, nose-blowing or postural drainage.
 Although, blowing may be a quick-fix solution, it increases mucosal production in the sinuses, leading to frequent and higher mucus buildups in the nose in the medium term.
 Alternatively, saline or vasoconstrictor nasal sprays including expectorants and decongestants can be used, but may shrink or dry up nasal passages and become counterproductive after several days of use, causing rhinitis medicamentosa.

 There are medicinal therapies available for allergic and infectious cases of rhinorrhea.
-Several types of antihistamines can be obtained relatively cheap to treat cases caused by allergies; antibiotics may help in cases of bacterial sinus infections.
+Several types of antihistamines can be obtained relatively cheaply to treat cases caused by allergies; antibiotics may help in cases of bacterial sinus infections.